Office of Government Relations

 Yemen

 The U.S government has engaged in a multi-pronged response to the conflict in Yemen.
-While it supports the United Nations’ efforts to find a political settlement, the U.S. continues to provide military assistance to the Saudi-led coalition, including the selling of armaments and munitions to the coalition in support of the US export market.
-It also continues to provide funding contributions for humanitarian aid.
+While it supports multilateral efforts to find a comprehensive political settlement, the U.S. continues to provide military assistance to the Saudi-led coalition, including the selling of armaments and munitions to the coalition.
+We call on the U.S. government to suspend sale or transfers of military articles to the Saudi-coalition and to provide funding contributions for humanitarian aid.

 Iran